 - File Sharing

 - Microsoft Lync is currently the only HIPAA compliant web conferencing platform that OIS supports.

 Resources for Setting Up Skype for Business

-Throughout Summer 2015, Microsoft Lync will be rebranded as Skype for Business.
-Some users have already experienced this transition.
+Microsoft Lync has been rebranded as Skype for Business.
 Documentation for this version of the software is available below.